 Qantas Frequent Flyer Credit Cards - How to choose the best credit card* for Qantas Frequent Flyer Points

-Choosing the best credit card* to earn Qantas Frequent Flyer points will depend on your spending habits, minimum income and the credit card features you are looking for.
+Choosing the best credit card* to earn Qantas Frequent Flyer points will depend on your spending habits, your income and the credit card features you are looking for.
 Frequent flyer credit cards often include additional perks, with airport lounge passes, complimentary travel insurance and bonus points offers.
 As a result, these cards can come with a much higher annual fee compared to other types of credit cards, so it’s important to compare and read the terms and conditions – especially if there is a $0 annual fee offer included.
 Some of the benefits you can expect from a Qantas frequent flyer credit card include:

 - Bonus points.
 Get a boost to your Qantas Points balance with a bonus points offer.
 Varying from 10,000 to 75,000 Qantas Points, these offers usually require you to spend a specific amount of money during the first few months you have the card in order to receive the points.